 How Does Your Credit Score Affect Your Car Insurance?

-Why do car insurance companies use credit score when pricing customers?
+Why do car insurance companies use credit scores when pricing customers?

-What is a credit score and how does it affect your car insurance premium?
+How does your credit score affect your car insurance rates?

-A credit score is a three-digit number that reflects an individual's creditworthiness and is used to predict the likelihood that they will pay their debts on time.
-Credit scores are calculated based on information in a person's credit reports, which are compiled by credit bureaus based on credit accounts and payment history.
+A credit score is a three-digit number that reflects a person’s creditworthiness and is used to predict the chance that they'll pay their debts on time.
+Credit scores are calculated based on information in a person's credit reports, which are collected by credit bureaus based on credit accounts and payment history.

 And here's the important part—these scores have nothing to do with how you drive.